shriv/jekyll-now/_posts/2019-02-07-Accessibility-analyses-for-urban-planning.md

 layout: post
 title: Understanding walkability in Wellington with accessibility analyses
 ---

-In his recent book, Alain Bertuad beautifully lays out the value proposition of urban life:
+In his recent book, Alain Bertaud beautifully lays out the value proposition of urban life:

 > .. allowing for core indispensable values of urban life ..
 - A commute short enough that one has time for leisure activities.